SalahHamza/currency-converter-pwa/README.md

 ## Acknowledgments

-* Thanks to ALC and Udacity for giving us the chance to learn new things
+* Thanks to ALC, Google and Udacity for giving us the chance to learn new things
 * Thanks to instructors and reviewers for being helpful and patient with us